 A. Yes you can, however all coaches will be interviewed and if selected will have to pass a background check.
 Once that is done you can expect several hours of training before practice begins.
 Once practice starts you should plan on a continued time commitment to Raptors Football.
 If you are still interested please download the Coaches Application, fill it out and return it as soon as possible.

 Q. What type of training do your coaches have?

-A. Raptors Athletics does require all of their coaches to pass a background check, and be certified to coach.
+A. Raptors Athletics does require all of their head coaches to pass a background check, and be certified to coach.
 Once selected all of our coaches will undergo training before the first practice.